FreddieSanchez/FreddieSanchez.github.io/posts/year-of-scala/1_scala_repl.md

 ## Nested Functions

 You can indeed have functions defined inside of functions.
 This can be beneficial when encapsulating the implementation.
+For example, if you want to write a tail recursive version of the parent function.

 ```
 scala> def plusTwo(x:Int) = {